Wondering if you might be depressed? Learning the common signs of depression can help you figure out what to do next.

 Depression is a mental health condition that’s often misunderstood.

 If you have depression, you may feel despair that prevents you from enjoying activities you once liked, have trouble sleeping, or find it hard to make decisions.
 You can also experience physical symptoms like fatigue.

 Even though more than

-If you’re feeling down, knowing the common signs of depression can help you figure out if you’re experiencing something more than a brief case of the blues.
+If you’re feeling down, knowing the common signs and effects of depression can help you figure out if you’re experiencing something more than a brief case of the blues.

 If you’ve been having symptoms — like low mood, loss of interest, and sleep issues — for most of the day for more than 2 weeks, you may be dealing with depression.

 While two people diagnosed with the same type of depression won’t have exactly the same symptoms, there are several depression symptoms that are common.

 Here are 10 of the most prevalent (in no particular order):